anastasiaGor/geoTrainFlow/README.md

-# geo_ML_workflow : Geospatial ML prediction workflow
+# geoTrainFlow : Geospatial ML prediction workflow

 This repository contains a workflow for supervised training on sets of geospatial data.
 The workflow consists of 4 main step: data preparation, training, prediction and diagnostics.
 The workflow is demonstrated on the example of prediction of subgrid temperature variance in the ocean for 2D surface and 3D interior datasets.